 It’s all about ‘optimization’

-Assume that two similar websites are competing for the first place, for a particular keyword in Google.
+Assume that two similar websites are competing for a first ranking position on Google, for a particular keyword.
 One of the websites has SSL and the other does not.

 Does this mean that if you make your website SSL today it will magically rank higher in the SERPS?
-No and this is because there are at least 200 more factors that Google takes into account when ranking websites and SSL is just one of them.
+No, and this is because there are at least 200 more factors that Google takes into account when ranking websites and SSL is just one of them.

 But, since you optimized for SSL, your website has an advantage over other websites that don’t have SSL.

-Give search engines what they need
+- Give search engines what they need

 What do search engines need?
 Content that will make their users happy, it’s as simple as that.